Best wine glasses of 2022

 Pick stemless glasses if you like a mod bod

 The best stemless wine glasses are attractive, well-balanced, and comfortable to hold in your hand.
-Stemless wine glasses can come in the same varietal-specific (or universal) bowl shapes as traditional stemware, but losing that stem gives these an air of modernity and helps make the occasion more casual.
+Stemless glasses can come in the same varietal-specific (or universal) bowl shapes as traditional stemware, but losing that stem gives these an air of modernity and helps make the occasion more casual.
 Stemless glasses can be a smart option for parties as they are less likely to tip over when carried around and placed on a variety of surfaces.

-Some wine enthusiasts complain that stemless wine glasses are subpar because the act of holding the glass with your hand will adversely change the temperature of the wine and therefore adversely affect the taste of the wine.
+Some enthusiasts complain that stemless glasses are subpar because the act of holding the glass with your hand will adversely change the temperature of the wine and therefore adversely affect the taste of the wine.
 For most people, this is so slight that it is really a non-issue (and, besides, wines first served at proper cellar temperature evolve pleasingly in the glass as they warm).
 Stemless wine glasses are familiar to hold and come in a variety of styles and designs.
 They can bring sophistication without feeling fussy or fancy.

-Best stemless wine glass: Mikasa Cheers Stemless Wine Glass
+Best stemless: Mikasa Cheers Stemless Wine Glass

-These stemless wine glasses are a great choice to bring festive flair to parties.
+These stemless glasses are a great choice to bring festive flair to parties.
 The glass is mostly clear, but the walls offer a variety of whimsical etched patterns making it slightly easy to find your glass when in social settings.
 Each all-purpose glass holds 17 ounces and is produced from traditional glass, making them more durable for cocktails, soft drinks, and juices, etc., but it’s best to hand wash them.
 A set of eight is less than $65.

 Here’s a glass that’s all-purpose on any budget

-When shopping for wine glasses on a budget it makes sense to opt for an all-purpose design to handle any type of beverage.
+When shopping for budget glasses it makes sense to opt for an all-purpose design to handle any type of beverage.
 Typically, an all-purpose style is a Bordeaux shape, which is an elegant glass with a long stem that also features a slightly tapered rim (it’s a style that can also be found in stemless glasses, depending on your preference).
 Not only will this shape work to enhance the flavor (from Cabernet Sauvignon, Merlot, and Shiraz to Chardonnay, Riesling, Sauvignon Blanc, and rosé), it is a timeless look that will work for many years to come and coordinate with any style of dinnerware.

 On a budget, you can expect to find factory-made glass options as opposed to handblown crystal.
 Look, however, for glass made with thinner walls for enhanced clarity, as well as laser-cut rims for chip-resistant edges.
-The best budget wine glasses will be dishwasher-safe, lead-free, and BPA-free for your health and safety.
+The best budget glasses will be dishwasher-safe, lead-free, and BPA-free for your health and safety.

 These all-purpose wine glasses hold 16 ounces or 26 ounces, depending on what you buy, allowing for plenty of room for swirling and sipping your favorite wines.
 They have a traditional 9-inch height (perfect for dishwashers) and are constructed with a ClearFire formula for enhanced clarity and strength.
 BPA-free, lead-free, and reasonably priced, these glasses are available four for under $45 and bring class to casual gatherings.

-What is the difference between glass and crystal wine glasses?
+Q: What is the difference between glass and crystal wine glasses?

-There are a few differences between glass and crystal wine glasses.
+There are a few differences between glass and crystal glasses.
 The two might look similar from a distance, but crystal has a high proportion of minerals that allow it to be stronger while thinner, and to have more clarity and brilliance.
 Crystal refracts light, causing a special sparkle that makes it appealing for enjoying wines.
 Due to the increase in strength, crystal wine glasses can be lightweight yet less susceptible to breakage.
-While glass wine glasses can vary in cost and quality, typically crystal is associated more for special occasions due to design, styling, and cost.
+While glass glasses can vary in cost and quality, typically crystal is associated more for special occasions due to design, styling, and cost.

-What are the best crystal wine glasses?
+Q: What are the best crystal wine glasses?

 The best crystal wine glasses showcase crystal’s clarity, shine, and refraction of light.
 There are many reputable companies with a long history of quality craftsmanship, such as Schott Zwiesel, Zalto, Gabriel Glas, and, of course, Riedel wine glasses.
 While crystal glasses were traditionally made with minerals including lead, the best crystal wine glasses today are lead-free.
 Crystal glasses are available in all shapes and sizes tailored to your favorite bottles.

-What is the best all-purpose wine glass?
+Q: What is the best all-purpose wine glass?

 The best all-purpose wine glass will work for all types of wines, from whites and reds to sparkling and rosés.
 An all-purpose design should be vertically shaped, and large enough to allow for swirling.
 A Bordeaux shape is the best choice to use with multiple types of wines.
 Look for a clear glass without bevels to allow for optimal viewing of the wine’s color and clarity.